brianglass/anastasis/files/ProdigalE.md

 10.0pt"></span>*

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">The mystery hidden from all eternity and unknown to Angels, has been reÂ­vealed to those on earth through you, O Mother of God: God being made flesh in a union without confusion, and willingly accepting the Cross for us, through which he raised the first-formed man and saved our souls from death.<span style="mso-bidi-font-style:italic"></span></span>
+mso-bidi-font-size:10.0pt">The mystery hidden from all eternity and unknown to Angels, has been re­vealed to those on earth through you, O Mother of God: God being made flesh in a union without confusion, and willingly accepting the Cross for us, through which he raised the first-formed man and saved our souls from death.<span style="mso-bidi-font-style:italic"></span></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;color:red;
 font-style:normal;mso-bidi-font-style:italic">Alphabetical Aposticha from the Octoichos.</span>